luapower/luapower-all/libtls.md

 ## Rationale

-libtls has a sane API as opposed to OpenSSL which was written by monkeys. libtls doesn't force us to do I/O in its callbacks which allows us to yield in I/O. libtls works on user-provided I/O as opposed to LuaSec which only works on sockets.
+libtls has a sane API as opposed to OpenSSL. libtls doesn't force us to do I/O in its callbacks which allows us to yield in I/O. libtls works on user-provided I/O as opposed to LuaSec which only works on sockets.

-## Status

-Works for me.

 ## API